 Where there is a risk of feather pecking, which can cause injuries and sometimes lead to cannibalism, turkeys may be beak trimmed.
 This procedure reduces the risk of damage caused to other turkeys, but can be painful depending on the technique used.

-Lighting may also be kept at very low levels to further reduce the risk of feather pecking.
-This can prevent the birds from performing many of their normal behaviours and even lead to blindness.
+Lighting may be kept at low levels to further reduce the risk of feather pecking.
+This can prevent the birds from performing many of their natural behaviours and reduce bird activity.

 Handling and transport

 Turkeys can experience considerable suffering if not handled carefully.
 When they are caught at the end of rearing, put into transport crates, and during transport there is a risk of bone fractures, bone breaks, dislocated hips and bruising.

 Careful management and providing turkeys with the things they need to carry out their natural behaviours can help to avoid all of the welfare problems described above.